Blood draws are generally quick and painless, and with InsideTracker, you'll be in good hands.

 *If you’re getting lab work done through your doctor, please make sure to follow their instructions.
 This article is for those who purchased a test through InsideTracker.

-To get the most accurate biomarker measurements from your blood draw, be sure to fast for at least 12 hours before your test.
+To get the most accurate biomarker measurements, avoid meals, snacks, and most beverages for 12 hours before your test.

-During this time, all food and most beverages are off the table.
-But you can still drink black coffee, and water is encouraged.
+Anything with calories is off the table.
+That said, you can still drink black coffee, and water is encouraged.

-Most people schedule their test for the morning since it's easier to fast overnight.
+Most people schedule their test for early in the day simply because it's easier to fast overnight.

-In addition, some biomarkers—like cortisol, glucose, and testosterone—are best measured early in the day, too.
+But there's another reason to do it.
+Some biomarkers—like cortisol, glucose, and testosterone—are best measured early in the day.

 Strenuous exercise can temporarily spike your liver enzymes, creatine kinase, and hsCRP.
-These biomarkers are involved in muscle breakdown and inflammation, so it's best you avoid exercise for at leas two days before your blood draw.
+These biomarkers are involved in muscle breakdown and inflammation, so it's best you avoid exercise for at leas 2 days before your appointment.

-If you're a beginner weightlifter, you should extend this period to about seven days.
+If you're a beginner weightlifter, you should extend this period to about 7 days.

 Blood sugar (glucose), fat (triglyceride), and the liver enzyme GGT can go off the charts fast if you're drinking alcohol before your blood test.
-So we recommend you avoid it for at least 24 hours beforehand.
+So we recommend you avoid beer, wine, and spirits for at least 24 hours beforehand.

 Taking supplements can also acutely impact some of your biomarkers.
-Similar to our recommendation for alcohol, we suggest refraining from supplements for a full 24 hours so that nothing lingers in your blood and your levels reflect an accurate baseline for your body.
+So similar to our recommendation for alcohol, we suggest refraining from supplements for a full 24 hours.

 For those who receive vitamin or mineral IV infusions, keep in mind that this will cause blood levels to remain elevated for a few months.
 If you're supplementing with Biotin supplement, refrain from taking it for at least 72 hours before your test.